jamescorriveau/AutoLux/readme.md

 🚧 **Work in Progress** 🚧

 This project is currently under development, and is continuously updated.
 Please be aware that the codebase is still evolving, and new features and improvements will be added over time.
-I am practicing more vanlla code bases so I plan to add more JavaScript and experement with other CSS styling.
+I am practicing with more vanlla codebases and I plan to add more JavaScript and experement with other CSS styling.

 🔗 **Check out the most up-to-date version of the web app on my portfolio:**